webp-sh/webp_server_node/README.md

 ## Usage

-Make sure you've installed `node` on your system, and the version of it shall be greater than 10.
+Make sure you've installed `node` on your system, and the version of it shall be greater than 10, it will convert `jpg,jpeg,png` files by default, this can be customized by editing the `config.js`.

 1. Clone the repo and run `npm install` in it.
 2. Make Sure you've install pm2, if not, use `npm install pm2 -g`